Batemans Bay

 Batemans Bay ranks among the oldest 10% of areas nationwide

-The median age in Batemans Bay is 52 years, significantly higher than Rest of NSW's average of 43 and also above the national norm of 38.
-The 75-84 age cohort is notably over-represented in Batemans Bay at 13.3%, compared to Rest of NSW's average of 9.0% and the national average of 6.0%.
-Conversely, the 5-14 year-olds are under-represented at 6.5%, lower than Rest of NSW's average of 18.7%.
-Between 2021 and present, the 35 to 44 age group has grown from 8.4% to 10.0% of the population, while the 65 to 74 cohort has declined from 16.2% to 14.9%.
-By 2041, Batemans Bay's population is forecasted to see significant demographic changes.
-The 85+ age group is projected to grow by 67%, adding 45 residents to reach a total of 114.
-Meanwhile, the number of people in the 15 to 24 age range is expected to decrease by 8%.
+The median age in Batemans Bay is 52 years, significantly higher than Rest of NSW's average of 43 and well above the national norm of 38.
+The 75-84 cohort is notably over-represented in Batemans Bay at 13.0%, compared to Rest of NSW's average, while those aged 5-14 are under-represented at 6.5%.
+This concentration of the 75-84 age group is well above the national figure of 6.1%.
+Between 2021 and present, the proportion of the population in the 35 to 44 age group has grown from 8.4% to 10.2%, while the 65 to 74 cohort has declined from 16.2% to 14.8%.
+Population forecasts for 2041 indicate substantial demographic changes, with the 85+ cohort projected to grow by 59%, adding 43 residents to reach a total of 117.
+Conversely, numbers in the 15 to 24 age range are expected to fall by 8%.

 Frequently Asked Questions - Age